 Another full-motion rower, this one has twelve levels of adjustable resistance.
 And, if you’re a bigger guy, this machine is for you – it has an extended weight capacity of up to 350 pounds.

 This rower is a little more basic.
 The five levels of adjustment are nice, but really, it’s no more complicated than sitting down and getting to work.
 So why is it here?
-Well, because it’s a rowing machine for under $100.
-Yeah, thought that might interest you.
+Well, the price.

 This magnetic rowing machine has eight levels of adjustment, a large LCD display, and a fully padded seat, which I shouldn’t have to tell you is a godsend for long workouts, especially for those of you out there with that Hank Hill ass.
 You know who you are.